Our Social Enterprise Projects

 The Sustainability, Enterprise and Employability In Schools (SEES) project is centred around equipping young adults with employability and entrepreneurship skills through a series of workshops; re-framing employability into a fun challenge, we build confidence and encourage a growth mindset.

 We're currently working with a local alternative provision school, to engage their students with enterprise through product empathy mapping.
 This program will help prepare students for further education, encourage them to understand consumer needs and ultimately, learn how to understand the needs of others, in order to create value for them.
-Working with the school to encourage these learning behaviours, we're excited to see how the students develop throughout our program.
+Working with the school to encourage these learning behaviours, we're excited to see how the students develop throughout our program in collaboration with Enactus UK.

 The Mrs Oaks' Storytelling Club project aims to build positive self-images for primary school children so that they can feel empowered to positively impact the world, enabling them to believe that they are capable of achieving their ambitions.